Ants in Sink and Walls

 Question: We have ants.
-They come up out of the sink only if something besides water is poured down the drain.
-How to stop this?
-Also, we have them coming out from the plug-ins. does that mean they are in the wall?
+They come up out of the sink but only if something besides water is poured down the drain.
+How do I stop this?
+Also, we have them coming out from the plug-ins.
+Does that mean they are in the wall?

 ANSWER: You may possibly have an infestation of Pharaoh ants.